xhluca/bm25s/README.md

 ### Throughput (Queries per second)

 We compare the throughput of the BM25 implementations on various datasets.
-The throughput is measured in queries per second (QPS).
+The throughput is measured in queries per second (QPS), on a single-threaded Intel Xeon CPU @ 2.70GHz (found on Kaggle).
 For BM25S, we take the average of 10 runs.

 | Dataset          |   BM25S | Elastic | BM25-PT | Rank-BM25 |
 | :--------------- | ------: | ------: | ------: | --------: |